KashmalaJamshaid/Web-scraping-using-python-and-beautifulsoup/README.md

 4. Counting words inside a web page
 5. Inspection of broken links inside a webpage
 6. Extracting the source code of the webpage in google colab
+7. Extracting all URLs from a website without duplication
+8. Measuring the forntend and backend performance of website